pace-neutrons/pace-developers/python_interface/design/02_pace_python_implementation_discussion.md

 2. Creates a Matlab-side [`pythonFunctionWrapper`](https://github.com/mducle/hugo/blob/master/src/pythonFunctionWrapper.m) object which as its destructor will call a [`mex` function](https://github.com/mducle/hugo/blob/master/src/pythonRemoveFuncKey.cpp) to remove the function reference from the `FunctionWrapper` `dict`.
 3. The `pythonFunctionWrapper` is passed to the Matlab [`call.m`](https://github.com/mducle/hugo/blob/master/src/call.m) and [`call2.m`](https://github.com/mducle/hugo/blob/master/src/call2.m) functions.
 4. `call.m` / `call2.m` detects this object and replaces it with a (Matlab) anonymous function which calls [`call_python.mex`](https://github.com/mducle/hugo/blob/master/src/call_python.cpp).
-5. The first argument to `call_python.mex` is the Python function key and subsequent arguments are to passed to this Python function (after being wrapped in a `numpy` class as described above).
+5. The first argument to `call_python.mex` is the Python function key and subsequent arguments are passed to the Python function.
 5. The anonymous function which calls `call_python.mex` created by `call.m` / `call2.m` is then passed to the desired Matlab function (e.g. `sqw_eval`) which treats it as a normal Matlab function.
 6. When it is called, `call_python.mex` then checks the `dict` in `pyHorace.FunctionWrapper` to see if the key is valid and if it is, calls the function referenced by it.
 7. `call_python.mex` wraps `float`/`double` and `complex<float>`/`complex<double>` Matlab arrays in a `numpy` array wrapper before passing these to the Python function (other wrappers are possible but have not been implemented).
-8. On return, `call_python.mex` copies the data in the `numpy` array (the prototype implementation assumes only a single array is returned) into a Matlab array and returns this to Matlab.
+8. On return, `call_python.mex` copies the data in the `numpy` array (the prototype implementation assumes only one array is returned) into a Matlab array and returns this to Matlab.

 The reason to wrap the function key in a `pythonFunctionWrapper` object is to ensure that the function reference does not persist eternally in the `FunctionWrapper` `dict`, causing a memory leak.
 When the `pythonFunctionWrapper` object goes out of scope, it should be deleted by Matlab, and this calls its destructor `mex` function to remove the reference from the global `dict`.